Adriano Lombardi: Career

-He played as a midfielder with many teams, in particular Perugia, Como and Avellino.
+Lombardi played as a midfielder with many teams, in particular Perugia, Como and Avellino.

 In November 2007, at the age of 62, he died of amyotrophic lateral sclerosis, in Mercogliano.

 In his honour, the number 10 Avellino jersey, worn by Lombardi during his time for the "lupi", has been retired.

-On 9 June 2011 Stadio Partenio has been dedicated to Lombardi.
+On 9 June 2011, Avellino's Stadio Partenio was dedicated to Lombardi.